 (For more information about your rights as an air traveler, check out Nolo's Air Travel and Airline Passenger Rights FAQ.)

 Lengthy tarmac delay incidents seem to have peaked in the summer of 2009 (June through August), when over 500 delays of at least three hours were reported, according to the Bureau of Transportation Statistics.
 One incident in particular got a lot of media attention: in August 2009, 47 passengers spent almost six hours -- longer than it usually takes to fly across the continental U.S. -- sitting onboard a plane that was parked on the tarmac of Rochester International Airport in Minnesota.

 It's a problem that won't go away.
 A look at Bureau of Transportation Statistics numbers shows that 2010 was on pace for hundreds of three-hour-plus tarmac delays, at least before the new rules kicked in.

 New U.S. Department of Transportation regulations on tarmac delays went into effect in late April 2010.
 So how do the new rules protect air passengers?
 Here are some highlights:

-Proponents of the new regulations say it's high time that air travelers are treated less like cargo and more like people and for airlines to stop over scheduling flights, especially those that are chronically delayed.
+Proponents of the new regulations say it's high time that air travelers are treated less like cargo and more like people, and for airlines to stop over-scheduling flights, especially on routes that are chronically delayed.

 If you're an air traveler, the new tarmac delay rules don't just impact what happens when you're onboard a flight that's stuck at the gate.
 The new rules can also help you avoid running into tarmac delay problems in the first place.
 Since airlines must now post flight delay information on their websites for every domestic flight, you can do a little research before you book a flight.
 Compare delay trends flight-by-flight (and airline by airline) to lessen your chances of a lengthy delay.